-Arc burns result when current jump from its source to the ground, but a body between the potential difference of the two points, and thus electricity passes through.
-An example of this type is one caused by high-tension power lines.
+- Arc burns result when current jump from its source to the ground, but a body between the potential difference of the two points, and thus electricity passes through.
+An example of this type of burn is caused by high-tension power lines.
 Instead of just one entry and exit wound, there may be many points of injury.

 The following are possible underlying causes of kidney failure: